 • Proof of health insurance coverage

-• A certificate of enrolment at a Portuguese educational institution
+• Enrolment proof in your name at a Portuguese educational institution

 • Guarantee of sufficient financial means to cover the expenses of the stay